alexanderwe/Playfair_Cipher/README.md

 # Run the jar-File
 Run the jar-File in your command line.
 Navigate to the directory where the file is stored.
-Type in command line to execute the program:  <b>java -jar playfairchiffre.jar "yourkey" "your text to encode"<b> then press "Enter"
+Type in command line to execute the program:  <b>java -jar playfairchiffre.jar "yourkey" "your text to encode"</b> then press "Enter"

 Now your text will be encoded and decoded.
 Additionally you will see the playfair-matrix with your given key to analyse how the playfair-chifre work.